CamFlow/website/content/installation/package.md

 weight: 10
 ---

 The quickest way to install CamFlow is through the packages hosted on [packagecloud](https://packagecloud.io/camflow/provenance).
-For now, only Fedora and Ubuntu are supported (please, click on this [link](https://packagecloud.io/camflow/provenance) and check which release(s) is/are currently supported).
+For now, only Fedora is supported (please, click on this [link](https://packagecloud.io/camflow/provenance) and check which release(s) is/are currently supported) and Ubuntu partially supported.
 The rest of this section describes how to install CamFlow and its dependencies on Fedora and Ubuntu.

 ### Fedora